 But before you run off to the doctor, you should know that doc can write up a prescriptions to treat bacterial infections, but viruses are the culprit behind the cold and flu.

-Antiviral Herbs: Get an all natural “shot” for cold and flu from immune-boosting herbs like ginger, garlic, echinacea, elderberry, olive leaf, oregano, calendula, and astragalus root.
+Antiviral Herbs: Deal with the effects of colds and the flu with immune-boosting herbs like ginger, garlic, echinacea, elderberry, olive leaf, oregano, calendula, and astragalus root.
 Olive leaf oil and black elderberry are especially magical.
 Rose hips are another excellent addition because they’re exploding with the vitamin C used for white blood cells and antibodies.

 This syrup is a mom’s best friend, because it turns a dose of medicinal black elderberry into a deliciously sippable syrup.
 Of course, this recipe is a no-go for babies because of the honey, but they can sub the syrup for antiviral garlic oil.

 Now that you’re stocked up with herbal arsenal, it’s time to consider special herbal consideration and the special needs of each kiddo.
-Herbs are a much safer option than some pharmaceutical drug with all their crazy side effects — no doubt — but they’re still powerful medicine.
+When it comes to the best herbs for coughs and congestion, these options are a safer options than many drugs, but they’re still powerful medicine.
 It’s a really good idea to talk with an expert herbalist, or at least browse a legit herbal blog or read an up-to-date book on the topic.